 WHAT IS THE START FUND?

-The Sustain the Arts (stART) Fund is a joint initiative by the National Arts Council (NAC) and the private sector to boost the long-term sustainability of smaller arts organisations, and to nurture a culture of giving to the arts.
+The Sustain the Arts (stART) Fund is an initiative by the National Arts Council (NAC), supported by the private sector to boost the long-term sustainability of small arts organisations and to nurture a culture of giving to the arts.

 WHO DOES THE START FUND SUPPORT?